-17. Discuss the 4 Most Common Disabilities in Their Communities
+21. Discuss the 5 Most Common Disabilities in Their Communities

-- Refer participants to the earlier list of disabilities they came up with and which you wrote on the board. - Ask participants which of these disabilities are the most common in their communities and circle the 4 most common ones they agree upon. - Tell the group that we are going to discuss the symptoms, causes, and interventions for 4 common disabilities.
+- Refer participants to the earlier list of disabilities they came up with and which you wrote on the board. - Ask participants which of these disabilities are the most common in their communities and circle the 5 most common ones they agree upon. - Tell the group that we are going to discuss the symptoms, causes, interventions, and risk reductions for 5 common disabilities.